oroinc/documentation/user_guide/outlook_sync.rst

   "You've updated a record in Outlook.","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
   "You've updated a record in the both OroCRM and Outlook.","Subject to your conflict resolution settings."
-  "You've deleted a record in Outlook.","The record will stay in OroCRM and will be added to Outlook."
+  "You've deleted a record in Outlook.","The record stay in OroCRM and are be added to Outlook."
-  "You've deleted a record in OroCRM.","The record will be deleted from Outlook as well."
+  "You've deleted a record in OroCRM.","The record are be deleted from Outlook as well."